-Trains are a wonderful way to travel and enjoy the journey as much as the destination.
+Trains are a wonderful way to travel and to enjoy the journey as much as the destination.
 Our group will have an opportunity to eat meals together, play games, and watch the world go by as we travel west.

 Your experience will be enhanced if you opt for sleeper accommodations rather than regular coach seats.
 The least expensive sleepers are the roomettes.
 They accommodate two people, with two seats in a daytime configuration, and two beds (bunk-style) in a nighttime configuration.
 While sleeping, you’ll be positioned parallel with the tracks (your head and feet will point toward the front and back of the train).
 Click here for a roomette diagram.

 If you have two or three people (one must be a small child if you have a party of 3) in your party, and two can comfortably sleep together on a bed that’s slightly bigger than a standard twin, then a bedroom may be a good choice.
 There’s more floor space, and it has an in-room toilet and shower.
 If you have a larger party, two bedrooms can be combined to make a larger suite.
-Bedrooms costs quite a bit more than a roomette, though.
+A bedroom costs quite a bit more than a roomette, though.
 Two roomettes for three people will be less expensive than one bedroom.
 In this type of room, you’ll sleep across the width of the train (your head and feet point toward the sides of the train).
 Click here for a bedroom diagram.